123Rajani/Web-based-system-for-Shine-machinay-Pvt-.Ltd./README.md

 # Web-based-system-for-Shine-machinay-Pvt-.Ltd.
 This group project is about creating a web based platform for shine machinery (Pvt).Ltd for rental purposes and manage records.
+The website provides basic information about the company and allows the client to check the status of equipment availability.
+There is an interface for clients to contact company officials for further details.
+A client can create an account for themselves to book a rental, and once the client has signed up, they can login using the username and password.
+When a customer decides to reserve a rental, they may do so by entering the necessary information into a form.
+Furthermore, the advertising and payment methods are on hold and will be created later.